 He said nurses complete a plan of care for every patient and not to believe what I see on television.

 So I looked into it and decided to change course and go into nursing.
 Mainly because it opened up a bigger salary and more career options than paramedic school.

-After nursing school I immediately began working in the ICU/ CCU and loved it!
+After nursing school I immediately began working in the ICU/ CCU/CV-ICU and I loved it!

 I don’t regret becoming a nurse instead of a paramedic and I know I did well at nursing school because of my experience as an EMT.

 I KNOW there are other people out there who can be great emergency medical technicians and have no idea that becoming an EMT is possible for them.

 → Becoming an EMT is a great way to get into the medical field.
 It’s financially more accessible and has a shorter training time than other medical jobs.